Harold Maxwell-Lefroy: Death

 Lefroy once became unconscious in March 1925 while experimenting in his laboratory on poison gases to control houseflies.
 He was administered oxygen for an hour before he became conscious and returned to work in April.
 He again had a laboratory accident in October 1925.
 While some embellishment on the story followed in later years (including one claim that he was "found dead in his laboratory" and a surprisingly precise postmortem estimate of the hour and minute of his death), the facts reported at the time were that on October 10, a Saturday evening, "he was working in his 'secret room' in the Imperial College of Science and Technology at South Kensington when he was overcome with gas and pulled out just in time to save his life," and in a coma at St George's Hospital.
 Lefroy never regained consciousness after five days and he died in hospital on October 14.

 He had been trying out various gases to kill the larvae of houseflies.
 His biographer, Laurence Fleming, suggests that his hatred for houseflies may have to do with the death of his son.
 He also notes that Maxwell-Lefroy may have been suffering from cancer and that there had been suggestions that his death could have been a suicide.
 His assistants, including Olive Lodge, had no knowledge of the composition of the poison gas.
 It is thought that he was experimenting with Lewisite.
 He was buried in Kensal Green cemetery.
 His position at the Imperial College was taken up by Balfour Browne who ensured that the flasks with unknown chemicals that Maxwell-Lefroy was working with were buried.

 Family

-Maxwell-Lefroy and Kathleen had three children of whom the first, Gladys Kathleen died in infancy, and the second, Charles died in November 1910 while he was in Pusa and was the cause for his premature exit from India.
+Maxwell-Lefroy and Kathleen had three children of whom the first, Gladys Kathleen died in infancy, and the second, Charles died in November 1910 while he was in Pusa and was the cause of his premature exit from India.
 The only child who survived was Cecil Anthony (d.
 1995) who became a general manager of Burmah Oil Company and was later made CBE.
-He wrote an unfinished memoir on the life of his father which was posthumously edited as a biography published in 2015 by Laurence Fleming.
+He wrote an unfinished biography of his father which was posthumously published in 2015, edited by Laurence Fleming.
 Kathleen died on 4 December 1967.

 Publications

-Maxwell-Lefroy published numerous journal articles and memoirs published by government departments.
+Maxwell-Lefroy authored numerous journal articles and memoirs published by government departments.
 Some of the major books include: